fort-major/msq/documentation/integration.md

 <img class="avatar" src={avatarSrc}/>
 ```

-*While we generate `avatarSrc` and `pseudonym` with all the security pre-cautions in mind, it might be a good idea for you to purify this data, to double-check possible xss attack vectors.*
+*While we generate `avatarSrc` and `pseudonym` with all the security pre-cautions in mind, it might be a good idea for you to purify this data, to double-check possible xss attack vectors.
+Especially if you're saving this data on backend*

 ## ICRC-1 Payments